4paradigm/OpenMLDB/docs/en/built_in_function_develop_guide.md

 ## 2. Develop a Built-In SQL Function

 In this section, we are going to introduce the basic steps to implement and register an SQL built-in function.
-Basically, built-in SQL function developement involves the following steps:
+Built-in SQL function development involves the following steps:

 - Develop a built-in C++ function
 - Register and configure the function